Commercium

 Some special customs include a salamander or Landesvater.
 The guests rise and having emptied their glasses hammer three times on the table with them.
 On the death of a student, his memory may be honored with a Trauercommers.
 The operetta The Student Prince made German students' drinking habits famous during the prohibition, and the rousing chorus of "Drink!
 Drink!
 Drink!" was especially popular with US theatergoers in 1924.
-In the last years of communist Eastern Germany, some students managed to arrange for new founded fraternities, e.g. Salana Jenensis in Jena and organized commerciums on the Rudelsburg.
+In the last years of communist Eastern Germany, some students managed to arrange for new founded fraternities, e.g. Salana Jenensis in Jena and organized commercia on the Rudelsburg.